vcoromero/pokepvp-react/README.md

 - **PokePVP (Netlify):** https://pokepvp-lite.netlify.app

-No local setup required: open the link, choose a nickname, wait for a second player (or open another browser/tab), and start battling.
+No local setup required: open the link, add https://pokepvp.onrender.com as backend service, choose a nickname, wait for a second player (or open another browser/tab), and start battling.

 ## Overview